-Below are Maik’s selects for influential works:
+Below are Maik’s SELECTS:

 I admire Kahlil’s work.
 I hadn’t seen anything like it before and I was blown away by the symbiosis of cinema, music, and poetry.
 Symbolism, origin, and heritage.
 This film for Sampha is so rich in many ways, a whole new genre.
 It also was a major inspiration for our short film ‘The Seed‘ but more than anything it gave us the confidence to approach filmmaking differently and to think in layers rather than following a linear story thread.
 By the way, if anyone knows where I can buy or stream it these days please hit me up… it’s a well-hidden treasure!